DUI with Property Damage

 These types of DUI cases can involve a breath, blood, urine test, or the refusal to submit to testing.
 Related charges often include “leaving the scene of the accident” or “hit and run.”

 If anyone is injured in the crash, the state might be able to charge the offense as a felony DUI for causing serious bodily injury or death.
 The most serious penalties are reserved for cases involving a fatality in a DUI manslaughter case.

 Click here to read more about our DUI Case Results.

 Contact us to find out more about defenses that can be used in your case.
-Call the attorneys in our office at (813) 250-0500 to discuss the case over the phone or in the office.
+Contact the attorneys in our office to discuss the case over the phone or in the office.
+Call 813-250-0500.

 DUI Property Damage under Florida Statute 316.193(3)(c)(1)

 Driving Under the Influence (DUI) causing property damage or non-serious personal injury is a serious criminal offense with serious criminal penalties under Florida Statute 316.193(3)(c)(1).